 This standard is beneficial for investors and stakeholders to have a clear financial statement of companies, enabling them to compare businesses’ lease commitments with businesses that buy assets.
-There is a level playing field between

 There are two main types of leases:

 Financial lease: A long term contract for the lessee to use the lessor's asset in exchange for periodical payment.
-The lessee is responsible of maintaining the asset.
+The lessee is responsible for maintaining the asset.
 Once the term has ended, the ownership is passed onto the lessee.
 The asset may also be purchased at the end of the agreement.
 A financial lease is required to be recorded into the accounting balance sheet.

 Operating lease: A short term contract for the lessee to use the lessor’s asset.
 However, at the end of the agreement, the asset remains under the lessor’s ownership.
-Under IAS 17, an operating lease is not required to be recorded into the balance; it is called an off-balance lease.
+Under IAS 17, an operating lease is not required to be recorded into the balance; it is called an off-balance contract.

 If the contract duration of a lease is under 12 month, businesses are not required to record into their financial statements.
 Hence, they will be exempted from IFRS 16, in order to reduce financial concerns.

 Balance sheet: Under the previous standard, IAS 17, balance sheet consisted of the following: